AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

    ++a;
    ++a; */

-Now consider what happens if the first line gets commented out using a block comment and the third line gets commented out using a line comment (also known as C++ style comment, allowed in C since C99):
+Now consider what happens if the first line is commented out using a block comment and the third line is commented out using a line comment (also known as a C++ style comment, allowed in C since C99):

 .. code-block:: c